 Dr. Ford is now working for Dr. Patrick Brady, who bought his practice.
 The two doctors have worked synergistically to convey a message of the positive strengths of Dr. Brady’s skillset coming into the practice, and the reality of Dr. Ford’s retirement sometime in the future.
 Dr. Brady has exceeded Dr. Ford’s expectations as regards his confidence, adaptability, respect, and abilities.

 “Our patients and community have welcomed him and I am very grateful in so many ways,” says Dr. Ford.
 “I am confident in his continued success and will enjoy vicarious fulfillment for years to come.
-I strongly recommend to colleagues to start the transition process early and use the AAO’s Practice Opportunities and Careers, which I feel is one of our better member benefits.”
+I strongly recommend to colleagues to start the transition process early and use the AAO Career Center, which I feel is one of our better member benefits.”